Remote Work Without

 What if I work across multiple time zones?

 Idle Pilot is timezone-aware.
 Set your timezone once, and your schedule automatically adjusts.
-If you travel, just update your timezone in settings.
+If you travel, just update your timezone.

 Does it work if I close my laptop?

 Yes.
 Once connected, Idle Pilot runs from our cloud servers.
-You can close your laptop, switch devices, or go offline - your Slack status still follows your schedule.
+You can close your laptop, switch devices, or go offline.

 How is this better than a mouse jiggler?

 Mouse jigglers keep your laptop active but do not directly control Slack.
 They can be detected by IT, drain battery, and do not work when you close your laptop.
-Idle Pilot runs from the cloud, is schedule-aware, and works even when your device is off.
+Idle Pilot runs from the cloud.

 Does Idle Pilot read my messages?

 No. Idle Pilot only manages your presence status (online/away).
-We never read, send, or access any Slack messages, channels, or files.
+We never read, send, or access any Slack messages.